North Adams, Massachusetts: Higher education

-Massachusetts College of Liberal Arts (MCLA) enrolls about 1,980 students.
+Massachusetts College of Liberal Arts (MCLA) enrolls about 900 students.
 Founded in 1894 as North Adams Normal School, in 1932, the Normal School became the State Teachers College of North Adams.
 In 1960, the college changed its name to North Adams State College and added professional degrees in Business Administration and Education.
 In 1997, the name changed to Massachusetts College of Liberal Arts, reflective of specialty school status within the Massachusetts State College system.

-Infrastructure
+Transportation

 Roads and highways

 North Adams is the western terminus of the Mohawk Trail, which ascends to the West Summit along a steep, curving road.
 While the trail ends here, Massachusetts Route 2, which the trail is coextensive with, continues westward into Williamstown and towards New York.
 Route 8 also passes through the city, passing from Adams through the city and northward into Clarksburg.
 Route 8A, also known as 8A-U (for "upper"), runs parallel to Route 8 east of the main route, and is located entirely within city limits.

 The nearest interstate highway is Interstate 91 to the east, almost an hour away.
 North Adams appears on that highway's signs at Exit 26, located in Greenfield.